StrangeRanger/bash-style-guide/README.md

 something to fail, and that doesn't necessarily mean you want the program to exit.

-This is a contreversial opinion that I have on the surface, but the link below will show situations where `set -e` can do more harm than good because of its implications.
+This is a controversial opinion that I have on the surface, but the link below will show situations where `set -e` can do more harm than good because of its implications.